Grain bin safety

 Staying Safe in the grain bin

-Among the myriad regulations designed to keep farmworkers out of danger is an extensive list of Occupational Safety and Health Administration (OSHA) requirements for running and/or working around grain bins and silos, the enormous structures in which harvested grain is stored.
+Grain storage bins pose serious hazards for farmworkers and have prompted an extensive list of Occupational Safety and Health Administration (OSHA) requirements for running and/or working around grain bins and silos.

 Explosion

 Harvested grain is extremely dusty, and grain dust in a confined space can create a hazard.
-If the confined dust becomes airborne inside the storage facility and meets a source of heat — a static charge, a bearing burning out in an elevator’s machinery — the dust can ignite, producing a chain reaction of explosions that can damage or even blow the storage vessel apart and injure or kill anyone unfortunate enough to be too close.
+If the confined dust becomes airborne inside the storage facility or other confined area and meets a source of heat — a static charge or a bearing burning out in an elevator’s machinery, for example — the dust can ignite, producing a chain reaction of explosions that can damage or even blow apart the vessel, and injure or kill someone.

 Fire